-- 1. By geographical type:
+1. By geographical type:

 - a) United Kingdom and Republic of Ireland

 - b) Other Countries

 - 2. By rate band:

 - a) Full Rate

 - b) 20% 99% of Full Rate

-- c) Below 20% of Full Rate - 3.
-By total average retail sale over the period. - 4.
-The issues that include copies sold as a part of a multipack must be reported, identifying the other publication(s) included in the multipack (only those that are themselves included in an ABC circulation claim) and the quantity and percentage of each issue's Paid Single Copies figure (total of retail sales and single copy sales) that is sold as part of a multipack.
+- c) Below 20% of Full Rate

+- 3. By total average retail sale over the period.

+- 4. The issues that include copies sold as a part of a multipack must be reported, identifying the other publication(s) included in the multipack (only those that are themselves included in an ABC circulation claim which could be as Retail Sale or Monitored/Sample Free) and the quantity and percentage of each issue's Paid Single Copies figure (total of retail sales and single copy sales) that is sold as part of a multipack.